Our Executive Team

 Bilal HafdaStory Engineer

-Bilal is a high school English teacher with a passion for spoken-word poetry and is known for generating 24/7 positive vibes.
+Bilal is a high school English teacher, and a poet, and is known for generating 24/7 positive vibes.

 Partner Logo